VanAntworth/To-The-Moon/README.md

 ## <a name="Communication"></a> Communication Propocal

+Meetings:

-All four team members met for daily check-ins to see who needed additional input or assistance to meet segment two deliverables.
+All four team members meet for daily check-ins to see who needs additional inputs or assistance to meet segment two deliverables.

+Slack:

+Group has formed a private group chat to continuiously share ideas and updates on progress.
+Group has regularly communicated through slack from initiation of project.

+Whats App:

+Created whats-app group to discuss topics/questions/ideas when a computer is not accessible.

+GitHub Repository:

+Team has merged all completions in Guthub repository so that each team member has access to all material created.